squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 = TODO =

-These are the feature we are trying to work on at present.
+These are the features we are trying to work on at present.
 New features may be requested, suggested, or added to the plan at any time.
 Those which are completed and merged will be in the next formal branch after their merge date.

 ##  * [:Features/FEATURE_ID_HERE] <<Include(Features/FEATURE_ID_HERE,,,from="ETA.*:",to="$")>>

 Features under development:
 ## * [[Features/InternalRedirectors]] <<Include(Features/InternalRedirectors,,,from="ETA.*:",to="$")>>
-## * [[Features/LogDaemon]] <<Include(Features/LogDaemon,,,from="ETA.*:",to="$")>>
 ## * [[Features/DynamicSslCert]] <<Include(Features/DynamicSslCert,,,from="ETA.*:",to="$")>>

 ## some we will need to manually add to this list...